bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 correlated with the request.
 These streams are referred to as request streams.

 {{SIP2.0}} is designed to run over unreliable transports such as UDP.
 As QUIC guarantees reliability, some of the features of SIP/2.0 are no longer required.
-For example, usage of the `ACK` method is prohibited by SIP/3 (see
-{{methods}}).
-In addition, user agents SHOULD NOT send the `CSeq` header field in requests and responses, as the messages are already associated with a QUIC stream.
-Intermediaries that convert SIP/3 to SIP/2.0 and earlier versions when forwarding message are responsible for handing `ACK` requests and mapping of the `CSeq` header field to individual transactions.
+User agents MUST NOT send the `CSeq` header field in requests or responses, as the messages are already associated with a QUIC stream.
+Intermediaries that convert SIP/3 to SIP/2.0 and earlier versions when forwarding message are responsible for handing the mapping of the `CSeq` header field to individual transactions.

-> **Author's note:** The author invites feedback as to whether the SHOULD NOT in relation to the `CSeq` header should be increased to an outright prohibition, or whether there is a valid use case that I have not identified that means this restriction should be relaxed.
+> **Author's note:** The author invites feedback as to whether the MUST NOT in relation to the `CSeq` header could be relaxed to a SHOULD NOT, or whether there is a valid use case that I have not identified that means this restriction should be relaxed even further.

 If the {{QPACK}} dynamic table is used, then the unidirectional encoder and decoder streams described in
 {{Section 4.2 of QPACK}} will be in operation in a SIP/3 connection.